bebraw/yeswejekyll/index.md

 One of the coolest features of Jekyll for me is the fact that it supports [Pygments](http://pygments.org/).
 It is a Python based code highlighter.
 I have used it in this little guide even.
 You will need to complement its output using some [pygments-css](https://github.com/richleland/pygments-css).
 In this case I have stuck with `github.css` as it seems to fit the overall theme and it is hard to go wrong with that.

 The basic syntax of it is very simple.
 You simply use {{ "{% highlight language " }}%} and {{ "{% endhighlight " }}%} tags and stash the content to be highlighted between those two.
 You may even enable line numbers like this: {{ "{% highlight language linenum " }}%}.

-### Setting Up Analytics

-Getting [Google Analytics](http://www.google.com/analytics/) to work on your project is fairly simple.
-You just need to include their snippet on your default template and off you go.
-I have instrumented it that way in this project that you just have to set their identifier at `_config.yml` to get it to work.

-So in case you are using this project as your template, do that and you have got analytics on your site.

 ### Setting Up Grunt